What are Probiotics?

 What Foods Contain Probiotics?

-So, where can you find probiotics?
-They’re actually in foods you likely already eat!
-The most familiar is yogurt – look for “live and active cultures” on the packaging and stick to kinds without added sugar – but probiotics are also found in:
+Probiotics are actually in some foods you likely already eat!
+The most familiar is yogurt.
+Look for “live and active cultures” on the packaging and stick to kinds without added sugar.
+Probiotics are also found in:

 - Fermented foods like sauerkraut and kimchi